Culture of the People's Republic of China: Early years

-As the Soviet Union was an ally of the PRC at the time, the culture of Russia, especially the Russian language, was quite popular; but this trend was halted when a border dispute ended the Sino-Soviet alliance in 1961—the Sino-Soviet split.
+As the Soviet Union was an ally of the Chinese government at the time, Russian culture and the Russian language were quite popular.
+This trend was halted in 1961 by the Sino-Soviet split.

 Cultural Revolution

 When the Cultural Revolution began in 1966, all forms of traditional culture, Chinese (Eastern) or European (Western), were suppressed, including to bring an end to the Four Olds.
 Temples and churches were vandalized by the Red Guards; Confucian morality was frowned upon; and a cult of personality surrounding Chairman Mao Zedong was promoted.
-The Quotations from Chairman Mao Zedong (or the "Little Red Book") achieved sanctity equivalent to a holy text as part of Maoism, or "thoughts of Mao Zedong", which became the national ideology.
-Simplified Chinese ideograms were also officially introduced at the time, though many such simplified characters have existed for hundreds of years.
-It was in an effort to promote literacy, but has brought about a number of debates.
+The Little Red Book achieved a level of sanctity as part of Maoism, which became the national ideology.
+Simplified characters were also officially introduced at the time, though many such simplified characters have existed for hundreds of years.
+It was in an effort to promote literacy but has brought a debate on traditional and simplified characters.

 The artistic community was particularly affected by the Cultural Revolution.
 Initially, only eight "Sample Acts", or propaganda performances, were allowed, along with the "Loyalty Dance", posters that deify Chairman Mao, and a large number of revolutionary songs such as The East Is Red.
-(See also Mao suit.)

 During the later stages of the Cultural Revolution, the Criticize Lin, Criticize Confucius campaign was a political campaign started by Mao Zedong's fourth wife Jiang Qing, which lasted from 1973 to 1974 and was an extension of the then-current anti-Lin Biao campaign, used to attack the then-Premier Zhou Enlai.